webexpoprague/content/output/sessions-data.md

 ## Talk Description

 Retention isn’t one-size-fits-all!
-In this talk, we’ll explore how identifying your target audience can make or break your retention efforts.
+In this talk, Adéla will explore how identifying your target audience can make or break your retention efforts.
 Learn why the “best” tool might not be the best for you, why experimentation is key, and how data-driven insights can help you turn small user segments into big wins.
-Backed by real-world examples and surprising findings, this session will help marketers, product managers, and more to rethink how they keep users engaged.
+Backed by real-world examples and surprising findings, this session will help marketers, product managers, and many more rethink how they keep their users engaged.